FlaxEngine/FlaxDocs/manual/input/input-settings.md

 # Input Settings

 **Input Settings asset** is used to specify the initial game input configuration.
-This asset contains description of the virtual actions and axes that are used to map physical input data into the more unified usage.
+This asset contains a description of the virtual actions and axes that are used to map physical input data into the more unified usage.
 See [Virtual Input](virtual-input.md) to learn more about it.

 ## Create input settings